Rating: ![]()

 Animation by Studio Pierrot

-Available in the US from ADV on hybrid DVD (buy from RightStuf).
+Available in North America from ADV on hybrid DVD (buy from RightStuf).
 Was previously available on subtitled or dubbed VHS (the dubbed version was titled "Metal Angel Marie").